Gopooo/SSRC-Audio-Tool/README.md

 Special thanks as well to **Haz** for the **Skylanders SuperChargers Racing Extractor**, shared in the **Beenox Goliath Modding server**.
 That extractor and its approach to the game's files were very useful references while investigating SuperChargers Racing's data and building this audio workflow.

-Thanks to everyone in the Skylanders reverse-engineering and modding communities who has documented the game formats, experimented with the files, and shared their findings.
+Thanks to everyone in the Skylanders reverse-engineering and modding discord servers who has documented the game formats, experimented with the files, and shared their findings.

 ## Disclaimer